 Apologies for last week’s challenge.
 Due to technical difficulties week 2’s challenge was not posted on Facebook.
 Seeing as no one was able to do this particular challenge we will consider last week as a “week off”.
 Sorry again for the inconvenience to those who are actively following the challenge.
-If you view the blog on www.farmingdalephysicaltherapywest.com you will be able to view what last week’s challenge would have been and please feel free to try it out!
+If you view our blog, you will be able to view what last week’s challenge would have been and please feel free to try it out!

 Week of 10/6 – 10/12

 This week’s challenge will be to make a healthy food substitute for 50% of the dinners you cook at home this week.

 - Receive 7 points for completing this challenge